 But what if a taxpayer makes an estimate and files a timely, but incorrect, tax return?
 Is this always the right answer?

 In Cocker v.
 Commissioner, the taxpayer did just that.
 The IRS argued that the taxpayer’s estimates were not sufficient, such that its request for an extension of time to file was invalid.
 The court agreed.
-Because the extensions were invalid, the tax return was filed late and the taxpayer subject to the same late-filing penalty.
+Because the extensions were invalid, the tax return was filed late and the taxpayer was subject to the same late-filing penalty.

 Sometimes you just can’t win.